hiveeyes/arduino/doc/source/index.rst

 Hiveeyes Arduino documentation
 ##############################

-This is the documentation for the `Hiveeyes Arduino repository`_ of the `Hiveeyes project`_, a beehive monitoring system made of open source software and hardware components.
+This is the firmware source code documentation of the `Hiveeyes project`_, a beehive monitoring system made of open source software and hardware components.
+For an overview about the whole system, please have a look at :ref:`hiveeyes-system`.
 Enjoy reading and exploring this space.

 .. toctree::
     :maxdepth: 1
     :hidden:

+    README

     firmwares
-    firmware-builder

-    Usage <README>
-    BERadio/README
     development

     Contributors <AUTHORS>
     Changelog <CHANGES>
     LICENSE

+    BERadio/README
+    firmware-builder

 ************
 Introduction
 ************
-For an overview about the whole system, please have a look at :ref:`hiveeyes-system`.
+Please have a look at the :ref:`README` about how to setup this thing.
+It also describes the structure of the `Hiveeyes Arduino repository`_, which supports different kinds of firmwares matching different environments.

 *********